songleo/private-cloud/doc/plan.md

 - [x] auto e2e test
 - [ ] use Ginkgo refactor e2e
 - [ ] go thru repo and list the topic to share with blog
+- [ ] blog for lint tool: yaml and shell